furkan764/2106A046/README.md

   - **Elbow method** (max_k configurable) with WCSS plot
   - **Show Clustering Quality Metrics** button computing Silhouette, Calinski–Harabasz, and Davies–Bouldin scores

+## 🆕 New Implementations HW3

+### CNN, RNN, and MLP Training

+1. Follow the initial steps outlined in the **Getting Started** section.
+2. Add the appropriate layers for your desired training model under the **Deep Learning** tab.
+3. Click the **Train** button.
+4. The results will be displayed on the second screen.
+5. You can download the model by clicking the **Save Model** button.

+### Pretrained Model

+1. Under the **Deep Learning** tab, you can load a pretrained model.
+2. Once loaded, you can continue training the model with your desired dataset.

 **Note** Be careful about packages.
 You may need to download pip install umap pip install umap-learn pip install plotly